-With the planned move to the Core Web Vitals, which highly emphasize user experience and page speed as important ranking factors, Google has dedicated its work towards “providing users with a fast, responsive, and delightful browsing experience.”
+With the planned move to the Core Web Vitals, which highly emphasize (opens in a new tab) and page speed as important ranking factors, Google has dedicated its work towards “providing users with a fast, responsive, and delightful browsing experience.”

 The labeling will be based on the signals from the Core Web Vitals metrics.
 Links to pages that have historically met or exceeded all the Core Web Vitals metrics thresholds will be displayed with a new “Fast page” badge.